openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/olfactoryTubercle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Olfactory tubercle' is a telencephalic nucleus.
-It is part of the olfactory cortex.
+   :definition: Is a telencephalic nucleus.
+Is part of the olfactory cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001883) ('is_a' and 'relationship')]
    :description: Region in the ventral telencephalon, prominent in rodents, but present in all mammals, consisting of a laminated cortical part and the cap/hilus region.
 It is traditionally viewed as part of the olfactory cortex but recognized by some as having a striatal character.
 According to many authors, the structure of the OT transitions from cortical like to striatal like along the lateral medial axis.
-(Maryann Martone)
+(Maryann Martone) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001883)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107974
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001883#olfactory-tubercle-1
    :name: olfactory tubercle